vokimon/markdown-customblocks/README.md

 ### Link card (`customblocks.generators.linkcard`)

-A link cards is a informative box about an external source.
+A link card is a informative box about an external source.
-It is similar to the card that popular apps like Facebook, Twitter, Telegram, Slack... generate when you post a link.
+It is similar to the card that popular apps like Wordpress, Facebook, Twitter, Telegram, Slack... generate when you embed/post a link.

 The generator downloads the target url and extracts social [metadata][SocialMeta]:
 Featured image, title, description...